anirudh2019/Automated_proctoring_system/README.md

 # Robust Automated Proctoring System for Online Examinations

-- This light weight application proctors examinee continuously throughout the exam using webcam and detects several methods of cheating with high accuracy and makes report of their cheating behaviour.
+- This application proctors examinee continuously throughout the exam using webcam and detects several methods of cheating with high accuracy and makes report of their cheating behaviour.
-- It has modules like Face detection, Face recognition, Face landmarks detection, Head pose estimation, Eye gaze detection, Face spoof detection and Lips tracker.
+- It has modules like Face detection, Face recognition, Face landmarks detection, Head pose estimation, Face spoof detection and Lips tracker.
 - This application uses less cpu and RAM because we used robust and light weight models like BlazeFace face detector, FaceNet for face recogntion.
 - Our application detects the following cheating methods:
   1. Another person giving exam